crypt0rr/kb/content/tools/framework/crackmapexec/cme-smb/index.md

   --lsa                 dump LSA secrets from target systems --ntds [{drsuapi,vss}]
-                        dump the NTDS.dit from target DCs using the specifed method (default: drsuapi)
+                        dump the NTDS.dit from target DCs using the specifed method (default: drsuapi) --dpapi [{password,cookies}]
+                        dump DPAPI secrets from target systems, can dump cookies if you add "cookies" (default: password)

+Credential Gathering:
+  Options for gathering credentials

+  --mkfile MKFILE       DPAPI option.
+File with masterkeys in form of {GUID}:SHA1 --pvk PVK             DPAPI option.
+File with domain backupkey --enabled             Only dump enabled targets from DC --user USERNTDS       Dump selected user from DC

 Mapping/Enumeration:
   Options for Mapping/Enumerating

-  --shares              enumerate shares and access --sessions            enumerate active sessions --disks               enumerate disks --loggedon-users      enumerate logged on users --users [USER]        enumerate domain users, if a user is specified than only its information is queried.
+  --shares              enumerate shares and access --filter-shares FILTER_SHARES [FILTER_SHARES ...]
+                        Filter share by access, option 'read' 'write' or 'read,write' --sessions            enumerate active sessions --disks               enumerate disks --loggedon-users-filter LOGGEDON_USERS_FILTER
+                        only search for specific user, works with regex --loggedon-users      enumerate logged on users --users [USER]        enumerate domain users, if a user is specified than only its information is queried.
   --groups [GROUP]      enumerate domain groups, if a group is specified than its members are enumerated